ocodo/.doom.d/ocodo-handy-functions.md

 ### insert-kill

-Insert STRING and copy to the kill ring.
+Insert `string` and copy to the kill ring.

 ```lisp
 (insert-kill (string))